serodriguez68/react-cheatsheet-udemy-2019/README.md

     - There are some use cases when we can need both Redux State and Component State.
 TODO: More on this later.

 ### `Provider` and `Connect` components: the glue between React and Redux

-TODO: clarify this with code examples
+The `react-redux` library provides 2 "glue" components to help React and Redux interact.
-- There are 2 basic building blocks
+TODO: Insert diagram

-- Provider
+__`Provider`__
-    - An instance that is initialized with the redux store for the app
+- Holds the redux store, that in turn is created using the combined reducers.
-    - Top level component of the app (even the <App> component is dependent on provider)
+- Is the top level component of the app.
+See [Wiring up the provider](#wiring-up-the-provider)

-- Connect
+__`Connect`__
 - Every time we need a component to communicate with the Redux Store (through the Provider), we need to wrap it in a `Connect` component.
-    - The connect component also provides de action creators to the wrapped components.
+- The connect component also provides the action creators to the wrapped components.

 ### React with Redux Project Structure
 A React + Redux project typically has this structure